Price Qty

 A 144Hz gming monitor can display more than double the frames per second compared to a traditional 60Hz monitor.

-Additionally, Xbox supports a feature usually reserved for PC gaming called variable refresh rate.
+Additionally, Xbox supports a feature usually reserved for PC gaming called variable refresh rate, also called as VRR.
 This technology, commonly found in the form of AMD FreeSync (or NVIDIA’s proprietary G-Sync), allows the video source and monitor to communicate and dynamically match the FPS of the source to the refresh rate of the display for smooth and tear-free gaming.
+Gaming monitors like the BenQ support AMD FreeSync and a 144Hz refresh rate for smooth gaming free of screen tearing.

 Lag or latency slows down your gaming experience with a noticeable delay between button presses and actions seen on the screen.
 Monitors, on the other hand, do not suffer from severe input lag.
-They take the digital signal from the console and directly send it to the screen without much processing, providing quick visual response to button presses on your controller.
+They take the digital signal from the console and directly send it to the screen without much processing, providing a quick visual response to button presses on your controller.
 While some TVs have a Game Mode which can reduce lag from 60 milliseconds to around 20, it is still very far from a monitor’s benchmark of 10 milliseconds.

 However, if you are into competitive gaming or want the best performance, a monitor offers the most noticeable improvement over traditional TVs.
 The rule is: the lower the input lag, the better, which is especially true for fast-paced games like shooters.